Do Payday Loans Affect Your Credit Score?

-Many people who can’t get regular loans turn to payday loans.
+Many people who can’t get regular loans may turn to payday loans.
 They offer quick cash when you need it.
-But it’s vital to know how payday loans affect your credit score.
+But it’s important to know how payday loans affect your credit score.

-In this article, we’ll look at how payday loans and credit scores relate to each other.
-We’ll give you a clear guide on how these loans affect your credit.
+In this guide, we’ll explore how payday loans and credit scores link together.
+We’ll give you a clear view on how these loans affect your credit report.

 How do payday loans work?

 Payday loans are short term loans you pay back on your next payday or next paycheck.
-The process to apply is quick and easy.
+The process to apply is usually quick and simple.
 Most lenders need you to have an active bank account.
-They use this to send you the loan amount and take payments back.
+They use this to send you the loan amount.
+They also use it to take payments back via direct debit or continuous payment authority.

-You must pay back the full loan plus the interest rates and fees on your next payday.
+You must repay the full loan plus the interest and any fees on your next payday.
 If you don’t pay on time, you may face more fees.
-This can add to your debt.

 Do payday loans affect your credit score?